 Things To Do In Caye Caulker, Belize

 Ever considered going to Belize?
-It's a paradise and there is so much to do.
 Here are just some of the adventures you can have on Caye Caulker, an island with no cars in Belize where Under30Experiences has their infamous trip.

 You know you’ve come to a good place when you look out onto the beach from your hotel, look out to the beach and see blue skies, white sand beaches, girls in bikinis, kids playing in the sand, colorful sails of windsurfers, and boats in the water.